Public Management

 Module 1: Climate Action – Context and Challenges

-This module introduces students to the climate and wider sustainability emergencies that Ireland and the world are facing.
-It attends to the challenges facing the public sector, the leadership that is needed, and to the EU and international frameworks around climate action and policy.
+This module introduces particpants to the climate and wider sustainability emergencies that Ireland and the world are facing.
+It attends to the challenges facing the public sector, the need for a just transition, the leadership required, and the EU and international frameworks around climate action and policy.

 Module 2: Climate Action Planning & Implementation

-The second module turns to Ireland’s climate action plans, analysing their content from various perspectives, including those of economics and public policy.
-Students will engage with climate targets and budgeting and with implementation issues currently arising and those likely to arise in the future.
+The second module turns to Ireland’s climate action plans, analysing their content from various perspectives and the role of the public sector in climate actions.
+Participants will deal with stakeholder engagement and with implementation issues currently arising and those likely to arise in the future.

 Module 3: Sustainability Reporting: Standards, Protocols and Guidance

 This module will focus on the sustainability reporting obligations that public service bodies have to meet.
-It will consider financial and non-financial sustainability reporting and will examine the various elements of sustainability reports.
+It will consider financial, non-financial, and sustainability reporting within the context of international standards, protocols, and instruments.

 Module 4: Sustainability Reporting: Application

 The final module attends to the practical tasks involved in sustainability reporting.
-It will address sustainability reporting in different sectors, frameworks that can be used for integrated reporting, and methods of reporting.
+It will examine sustainability reporting in different sectors, with a focus on integrated reporting.
 It will also examine how compliance obligations can be most effectively and efficiently met.

 Assessment